JalaliLabUCLA/2024_279AS_Project3_Lane_Detection/README.md

 ├─train
 ├─val
 ```
-Due to the large size limit, the `bdd100k`, `bdd100k_label`, and `Weights` folders need to be downloaded from the links provide below. `bdd100k_preprocessed_analog` and `bdd100k_preprocessed_digital` folders can be generated using the preprocessing code in `code/`.
+Due to large size limit, the `bdd100k`, `bdd100k_label`, and `Weights` folders need to be downloaded from the links provide below. `bdd100k_preprocessed_analog` and `bdd100k_preprocessed_digital` folders can be then generated using the preprocessing code in `code/`.

 To run the preprocessing code, `code/requirements.txt` should be statisfied.
 For training or running inference on any of the models, please use the `requirements.txt` files included in their folders.

 ## Important Links

-Weights files for already trained models: [Weights](https://drive.google.com/drive/u/0/folders/17HPpTAolBZBnmcHTsjMO5RUPojjTv-3E)
+Weights files for trained models: [Weights](https://drive.google.com/drive/u/0/folders/17HPpTAolBZBnmcHTsjMO5RUPojjTv-3E)

 BDD100K original images: [bdd100k](https://bdd-data.berkeley.edu/)